 By delegated authority of the Board of Trustees, the President is the Chief Executive Officer of the college.
 Students wishing to meet with the President should contact the President's Executive Assistant to schedule an appointment.
-Contact the Executive Assistant to the President for more information.

 DD.
 PRINTMAKING STUDIO

 The 5,000-square-foot Printmaking Studio offers classes to students in lithography, intaglio, relief, screenprinting, print paper book techniques, letterpress, artists' books, and more.
 Access to the studio is limited to those who have completed a class at MCAD or have proven experience and prior approval from the MCAD Printshop Director.
 Approval is based on filling out a Personal Proposal as well as the Rules and Regulations for the Printmaking Studio.
 Forms, as well as a safety video, are found on the Printshop intranet page.